rowbot-weisguy/rowbot-weisguy.github.io/_src/about.md

 Hello!
 I'm Rowan from Vancouver, Canada. 👋

 I love the web.
 It's the open platform that has connected me with countless people and ideas.
-Its potential gets me excited every day!
+Its potential gets me excited!

 I'm here to help make it even better by: